KamilLelonek/ex_wallet/README.md

 **`generate/1`**

-You can generate a random mnemonic words for the given entropy length.
+You can generate a random mnemonic words for the given entropy length (`256` is the default).

 ```elixir
 iex(11)> ExWallet.Mnemonic.generate()